doefom/wp-eloquent/README.md

 Usually this command is used after resetting the database to get back to a basic WordPress installation.

 You may adapt the parameters `--url`, `--title`, etc. according to your needs.

+## LICENSE

+This project is licensed under the MIT license.